messi89/oscam.e0/README.md

 # Oscam E0 Readers & Cacheex patch

-This patch improve oscam compatiblity with the new E0.
+This patch improve oscam compatibility with the new E0.

 Author: [Messi89](https://github.com/messi89)